Other Massage Related Articles

 Shiatsu Massage Therapy Salary

-According to the BLS, the median national annual salary for massage therapists is $41,420.
-Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
+According to the BLS, Shiatsu falls under massage therapy salaries.
+Your salary may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 Search salaries by state here:

 Is a Medical Massage Therapy Career Right for You?